-A CA identifying a high risk application under this section MUST follow the additional procedures defined in Section 4.2.2 of this document to ensure that the applicant will protect its Private Keys and not sign Suspect Code.
+A CA identifying a high risk application under this section MUST The CA MUST use this internal database to follow the additional procedures defined in Section 4.2.2 of this document to ensure that the applicant Applicant will protect its Private Keys and not sign Suspect Code.

-[These requirements do not specify a particular database and leave the decision of qualifying databases to the implementers.]
+These requirements do not specify a particular database and leave the decision of qualifying databases to the implementers.